Research indicates that a supportive network of close relationships is the key to happiness (Lyubomirsky, S. 2007)

-Group Therapy is a wonderful adjunct to individual therapy and offers individuals the support and encouragement of a friendly group of like-minded peers who are experiencing similar life issues.
+Group Therapy is a wonderful adjunct to individual therapy and offers clients the support and encouragement of a friendly group of like-minded peers who are experiencing similar life issues.

 Led by Stanford-educated Adult Psychiatrist and Psychotherapist, Dr. Sheenie Ambardar, M.D., our groups foster trust, openness, and honest communication, qualities which are essential to successful human relationships and individual well-being.

-Participants who commit to attending Group Therapy weekly are often surprised by the positive changes that occur in their mindsets and moods over time.
-A confidential, nonjudgmental, and welcoming space to share feelings and thoughts offers tremendous psychological benefits.
+Participants who attend Group Therapy are often surprised by the positive changes that occur in their mindsets and moods over time.
+A nurturing, nonjudgmental, and confidential space to regularly share feelings and thoughts offers tremendous psychological benefits.

 Cultivating Self-Compassion has been proven to reduce symptoms of depression and anxiety and to improve mental well-being.
 Self-Compassion involves being aware of our own suffering, treating ourselves with kindness and concern, and recognizing that as humans we all suffer.
 The opposite of Self-Compassion is self-criticism and self-judgment.

 Self-Esteem is a basic confidence in your own intrinsic worth and capabilities.
 Self-Esteem involves having self-respect, self-regard, and a strong sense of person that is not dependent on external validation.
 Self-Esteem also involves liking yourself, recognizing yourself as the authority on your life, and accepting and appreciating all of yourself, both the good and the bad.